-At Konicek Law, we are committed to helping Florida residents know their rights as they go through the divorce process.
-During the Orlando divorce process, the legal relationship you have with your soon to be ex-spouse changes.
+At Konicek Law, we are committed to helping Florida residents know their rights as they go through the divorce process assisted by an Orlando Divorce Attorney.
+During the divorce process, the legal relationship you have with your soon to be ex-spouse changes.
 It is essential that you understand what your rights are and what the rights of your soon to be ex-spouse are as you both go through this transition phase.

 Knowing your rights puts you in a better position to get a divorce that protects your interests as well as the interests of your children.
 We invite you to contact us at Konicek Law.
 We thoroughly understand the divorce process here in Florida and are willing to explain your rights to you.

 Florida laws are designed to protect you and your children during the divorce proceeding.
 Some of the rights that apply equally to you and your spouse include:

 Protection against Either Spouse Dissipating Marital Property:

 In a nutshell, this means that neither you or your spouse have the right to hide, transfer, destroy, deplete, or waste marital property if this is done with the idea of one spouse getting an advantage and the other spouse suffering a detriment.

 Protection against Minor Children Being Moved outside of the Court’s Jurisdiction with the Goal of Impacting Custody Decisions:

 The Uniform Child Custody Jurisdiction and Enforcement Act is what Florida courts will use when determining jurisdiction for custody cases.
 Therefore, a parent cannot move a minor child to another state and file for divorce in a different state that they may feel has more favorable custody laws.

 Florida courts base jurisdiction on where the child has been a resident for six continuous months.
 If there is no home state, then the courts will look at the state where the child or the parents have the most significant connection.